AlanIIE/PCGAN/README.md

 In order to train a model:

 1. You can download all the pre-processed data from https://drive.google.com/drive/folders/1Bm8vd1xHFg6vCf78S7RchNRsYPzvx60x?usp=sharing, extract and move the folders to ```./data```.

-You can download the data annotations from https://drive.google.com/drive/folders/1AeABOFJzp8L7HTm9r78_wdMj2FraGIML?usp=sharing and move the annotation files to ```./data```.
+Then you can download the data annotations from https://drive.google.com/drive/folders/1AeABOFJzp8L7HTm9r78_wdMj2FraGIML?usp=sharing and move the annotation files to ```./data```.
 Go to step 4.